byelipk/ubuntu_rails_postgres_setup/README.md

 The Rails asset pipeline requires a javascript runtime in order for it to, for example, precompile Sass into CSS and CoffeeScript into JavaScript.
 The Rails 4 Gemfile comes with a pre-commented out command to install 'therubyracer' gem, which would supply your Rails project with the necessary javascript runtime.
-But we can also install NodeJS, an interesting technology in its own right, giving us a global runtime.
-Because it is so simple just to uncomment `gem 'therubyracer'`, we will do here go through installing NodeJS.
+But we can also install NodeJS, an interesting technology in its own right, which gives us a global javascript runtime.

+Because it is so simple just to uncomment `gem 'therubyracer'`, we will go through installing NodeJS.

 Visit NodeJS to learn more: http://nodejs.org/